Best Film for the Nikon FM10

 Just about all available 35mm film for sale today has a DX code.
 This makes it possible for cameras to auto detect and set the ISO when the film canister is loaded into the camera.

 DX-coding is not going to matter for the Nikon FM10 because ISO needs to be manually set.

 Nikon FM10 Resources

 Where to Get 35mm Film Developed?

-There are a variety of options for where to develop 35mm film.
-For a more extensive explanation of the possible choices see my article on Where to Get Film Developed.
+You will find a range of choices for where to have 35mm film developed.
+For a more thorough discussion of the possible choices go look at my article on Where to Get Film Developed.